 For information on internship courses for current students, please see Web Piloti.

-Entering a Graduate School Abroad
+Graduate Studies Abroad

-Special Programs for Overseas Graduate Schools
+Special Admission for Overseas Graduate Schools

 Sophia University has a special admission system to affiliated overseas graduate schools.
 By applying based on recommendations, students can receive preferential treatment, such as priority screening over general applicants and partial tuition reductions or exemptions.